davidwl/AppLaunchpad/docs/faq.md

 </html>
 ```

-### Where can I find the source code for Luigi Fiddle?
+### Where can I find the source code for AppLaunchpad Fiddle?

-Luigi is an open-source project.
-You can find the source code on our [GitHub repository](https://github.com/SAP/luigi/tree/master/website/fiddle).
+AppLaunchpad is an open-source project.
+You can find the source code on our [GitHub repository](https://github.com/davidwl/applaunchpad/tree/master/website/fiddle).

 <!-- accordion:end -->